 - Systems with serpentine or other complex belt paths

-Steering flat belts with an ISP is based on the concept of changing tension relationships across the width of the belt by adjusting the angle of the pulley relative to the belt.
+- Steering flat belts with an ISP – based on the concept of changing tension relationships across the width of the belt by adjusting the angle of the pulley relative to the belt

 Unique Characteristics and Advantages of the ISP

-- It prolongs belt life by minimizing side loading when using flanges and timing pulleys.
+- An ISP prolongs belt life by minimizing side loading when using flanges and timing pulleys

 Installation and Use

-The ISP is mounted to the system frame using commercially available pillow blocks.
+The PureSteel®ISP is mounted to the system frame using commercially available pillow blocks.
 A clamp is used to prevent the shaft from turning.

 The Rotated Shaft Method of ISP Flat Belt Tracking

-- Used selectively when the ISP is a steering roll in a multiple pulley system.
+- Is used selectively when the ISP is a steering roll in a multiple pulley system

 The Rotated Collar Method of ISP Flat Belt Tracking

-- Used to individually adjust each belt/pulley combination when there are multiple pulleys on a common shaft.
+- Is used to individually adjust each belt/pulley combination when there are multiple pulleys on a common shaft

-- Used when systems have a cantilevered shafting typical of serpentine and other complex belt path systems.
+- Is used when systems have a cantilevered shafting typical of serpentine and other complex belt path systems.
 It is recommended that these adjustments be made only when the belt is at rest.